SecretiveRabbit/edp-install/docs/developer-guide/local-development.md

 # Workspace setup manual

-This manual is tailored specifically for those who work at EPAM internally and start dealing with EPAM Delivery Platform.
+This manual is tailored specifically for those who work within EPAM and start dealing with EPAM Delivery Platform.

 ## Pre-requirements